 - 2 tablespoons canola oil

 - 4 tablespoons all purpose flour or chickpea flour

 - 8 ounces grated part skim Monterey Jack cheese

 Heat the oven to 400°F. Line a baking sheet with a nonstick silicone baking sheet, aluminum foil, or parchment.
 Sprinkle over the chips in one layer; set aside.

-Heat the oil in a skillet over medium high heat.
+Heat a skillet over medium-high heat.
+Spray with nonstick spray.
 Add the onion and poblano pepper.
 Cook, stirring occasionally, until the onions are translucent and the peppers are tender, 3 to 5 minutes.

 Meanwhile, place the shrimp in a bowl and pat dry with paper towels.
-Sprinkle over the Tony Chachere’s No Salt Seasoning and stir to combine.
+Sprinkle over the Creole Seasoning and stir to combine.

 Add the seasoned shrimp to the onion-pepper mixture and stir to combine.
 Cook, stirring occasionally, until the shrimp are pink, about 3 minutes.
 Remove from the heat and keep warm.

 Heat the butter and oil in a saucepan, whisk in the flour and cook for a minute or two until foaming.
 Pour in the milk and bring to a boil, whisking constantly until the sauce thickens.
 Simmer until the sauce coats the back of a spoon, about 2 minutes.
-Add the cheese and the Tony Chachere’s No Salt Seasoning; stir to combine.
+Add the cheese and Creole seasoning; stir to combine.